TG49/Mars-Lander/README.md

 - Height changing erratically when close to the surface
 - Lander on occasion falling through surface (due to difficulty in defining terrain height)

+Ideas to try in the future if there is time:
+- Get the height at the moment transition into low altitude and use that no matter what the current position is.